qfpl/growing-a-datepicker/blog/drafts/reflex/widget/growing-a-date-picker-2.md

 ### Styling additions

 In order to make some of the styling possible for the various component layouts, I needed to wrap groups of elements in a ``div`` or similar parent element.
-Whilst "make it work" was the priority, this was handled by hard-coding in the wrapping element.
+Whilst "make it work" was the priority, this was handled by hard-coding the wrapping element.
 But that isn't a viable solution for end users as their needs will always be a bit different.
 It is easy to assume they'll be more capable than I am when it comes to CSS, so best not bind them to my attempts at a flexible layout.

 To that end, I generalised the technique I had used in earlier stages by having a ``newtype`` that contained a wrapping function:
 ```haskell